na-stewart/sanic-security/README.md

 ## Two-Step Verification

-* Request Two-step Verification (Creates and encodes a two-step session)
+* Request Two-step Verification (creates and encodes a two-step session)

 Requesting verification should be conditional.
 For example, an account that is logging in is unverified and requires verification.
 The example below is not conditional.